dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 **Recommendation**

-To enable the enhanced-focus feature of DCE, please use <a href="https://www.dynamsoft.com/camera-enhancer/docs/mobile/programming/android/primary-api/camera-enhancer.html#enableenhancedfeatures" target="_blank">`enableEnhancedFeatures`</a>.
+To enable the enhanced-focus feature of DCE, please use [`enableFeatures`](https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html#enablefeatures).

 ### Set Higher Resolution

 A higher resolution will promote the sharpness of the video frames and enlarge the module size of barcodes.
 Increasing the resolution will definitely benefit the barcode reading accuracy while sacrificing speed.
 In addition, please remember to set the `MinValue` of `ScaleDownThreshold` to a higher value if you want to decode on high-resolution video streaming.
-If the `ScaleDownThershold` is smaller than the size of video frames, the video frames will be shrunk to a smaller size before being decoded.
+If the `ScaleDownThreshold` is smaller than the size of video frames, the video frames will be shrunk to a smaller size before being decoded.

 **Recommendation**

-To configure the resolution, please use the <a href="https://www.dynamsoft.com/camera-enhancer/docs/mobile/programming/android/primary-api/camera-enhancer.html#setresolution" target="_blank">`setResolution`</a> method.
+To configure the resolution, please use the [`setResolution`](https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html#setresolution) method.

 ### Define the Scan Region